 RECOMMENDED: Halloween in Los Angeles

-The 10 best pumpkin patches in L.A.
+Best pumpkin patches in L.A.

 Every October, Underwood Family Farms becomes an autumnal wonderland as it celebrates its annual Fall Harvest Festival with different events every weekend ranging from Western Weekend to All About Pumpkins.
 For the entire month, guests can come and be entertained by live music, animal shows, corn mazes and an endless amount of pumpkins.
-Admission to the festival is $15 per person for the first two weekends and then $20 for the following weekends in October.
-Weekday admission is $6, free for children two and younger, and parking is free.
+Admission to the festival is $16 per person for the first two weekends and then $22 for the following weekends in October.
+Weekday admission is $8, free for children two and younger, and parking is free.
 Check the site for more details.

 If you're an SGV dweller looking to entertain your youngsters and buy some pumpkins while you are at it, head to Whittier Pumpkin Patch.
-It is a family destination where guests can pick from their bounty of pumpkins, make a furry companion at the petting zoo, reach new heights on their inflatable jumpers and then ride around on a pony or tractor or even both.
+It is a family destination where guests can pick from their bounty of pumpkins, make a furry companion at the petting zoo, reach new heights on their inflatable jumpers and then ride around on a pony.
 Admission is free and the prices of the activities vary.
 Everything is cash only, but there's an ATM on site.

-Daily 9am-9pm.
-Oct 1-31.
+Oct 1–31: Daily 9am–9pm.